On this page:

 A clinical trial is a piece of research in humans that studies new ways of preventing, screening and treating physical problems.
 All the standard medical treatments that we use today have been tested in clinical trials.

-For more information on clinical trials, see our factsheet Cancer and Clinical Trials.
+For more detailed information on clinical trials, see our factsheet Cancer and clinical trials.

 Making a decision

-It can be hard to make a decision about whether or not to take part in a clinical trial.
+If you a suitable for a trial, it can be hard to make a decision about whether or not to take part.
 Here are some things to think about:

 - The trial treatment might be better than the standard treatment.